-Use the CHOICE app alerts on your mobile to keep an eye on the carbon emissions being created by our electricity generation.
+Use the Carbon Tracker app alerts on your mobile to keep an eye on the carbon emissions being created by our electricity generation.
 Switch the times of the day you use your power to those when renewables are doing all the hard yakka, and energy in the grid is nice and clean.
 The best bit?
 You don’t even need to be a Flick customer to use CHOICE!

 Check out FutureFit, a carbon footprint calculator and progress tracker that lets you see the carbon emissions your home is generating and measure the impact of the changes you make.